pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 Azure App Service is highly opinionated.
 It’s tight integrations with other Azure services mean that you’re expected to follow established patterns for achieving your goals.

-This even extends to the allowed languages that Azure App Service supports - if you’re developing your application in an unsupported language, you can’t use the service.

 This opinionated implementation means that the initial learning curve can be steep.
 The origins of app services means the product has grown in complexity along with its opinionated implementation, and as a result it can be overwhelming when getting started.

+In addition to the learning curve, App Service is primarily focused towards web app workloads, and support for running other applications is limited at best.

 ### What we’d use it for